Ruthika6/Ruthika6/README.md

 # 💫 Hey there!
-I'm a 3nd year Computer Science student at Manipal Institute of Technology, Bengaluru.
+I'm a 3rd year Computer Science student at Manipal Institute of Technology, Bengaluru.
 I am passionate about learning and exploring software development.
 I enjoy working on projects that help me strengthen my fundamentals and turn ideas into practical solutions.
-I'm constantly improving my skills by experimenting with new technologies, solving problems, and learning through hands-on experience.
+I'm constantly improving my skills by solving problems, and learning through hands-on experience.

 ## 🌟 About Me